Tuurlijk/docker-local/Readme.md

 ```

 ## Configuration
-Each container may use configuration files from the `.config` folder.
+Each container may use configuration files from the `.docker` folder.

 The environment file `/.env` defines some important variables: